 Maintaining your heating and cooling system provides you with plentiful benefits.
-Perhaps one of the most obvious attributes of a well-maintained HVAC system is its ability to achieve indoor comfort painlessly, regardless of the weather outside.
+Maybe one of the most obvious qualities of a well-maintained HVAC system is its capability to achieve indoor comfort painlessly, regardless of the weather outside.
 You can learn to discover the many ways you may enjoy greater comfort at home when your heating and cooling systems are maintained throughout the year.

 One major component of routine maintenance for your heating and cooling system involves swapping your furnace filter and cleaning out your furnace and air conditioner.
 These tasks are key for two reasons: a cleaner HVAC system will run more efficiently and it will disperse cleaner air throughout your home.
-When your HVAC system is nasty, the dirt and dust that gets trapped in your system can be carried with heated and cooled air as it is distributed to your vents.
+When your HVAC system is dirty, the dirt and dust that accumulates in the system can be carried with heated and cooled air as it is distributed to your vents.
 This means your family is constantly breathing in contaminated air because your HVAC system is not well-maintained.
-Ensuring your furnace and air conditioner are clean at all times will lower airborne contaminants for greater comfort and health.
+Ensuring your furnace and air conditioner are clean at all times will lower airborne contaminants for improved comfort and health.

 Better Humidity Control

 One of the most common wintertime complaints is dry air inside the home.
-Many furnaces tend to dry out the air during the heating process, leading to irritation of the skin, eyes, nose, and mouth.
+Many furnaces have a tendancy to dry out the air during the heating process, leading to irritation of the skin, eyes, nose, and mouth.
 If your furnace work with a humidifier to preserve a comfortable level of humidity throughout the winter, your system calls for regular cleaning and maintenance as well.
-If your humidifier becomes clogged, dirty, or damaged, it won’t run properly and you’ll be left with dry air inside your home.
-Chat with your HVAC service expert during your furnace tune-up about checking and cleaning your humidifier as well.
+If your humidifier becomes clogged, dirty, or damaged, it won’t function properly and you’ll be left with dry air inside your home.
+Chat with your HVAC service pro during your furnace tune-up about checking and cleaning your humidifier as well.
 In many cases, your humidifier’s water source may need to be turned on, as it may be turned off during the summer when added humidity is not needed.
-Making certain your humidifier is maintained right along with your heating system will improve your indoor comfort levels during the heating season.
+Ensuring your humidifier is maintained right along with your heating system will improve your indoor comfort levels during the heating season.